H2CO3/MPOAuthiOS/README.txt

 }

 Now the client will acquire the request token, then it will open the authentication URL in Safari.
-When the user authorizes your app, the service (hopefully) will redirect him/her to your app via the custom URL scheme along with the access token & secret (myapp-oauth-callback://twitter?oauth_token=sOmEOAuthToKeNyOuGoT&oauth_token_secret=wHaTeVeRrAnDoMsTuFf) You'll need to handle this in your application:handleOpenURL: method in your app delegate, as the following:
+When the user authorizes your app, the service (hopefully) will redirect him/her to your app via the custom URL scheme along with the request token & secret & verifier
+(myapp-oauth-callback://twitter?oauth_token=sOmEOAuthToKeNyOuGoT&oauth_token_secret=wHaTeVeRrAnDoMsTuFf)
+You'll need to handle this in your application:handleOpenURL: method in your app delegate, as the following: